terop/ktra-indexer/README.md

 This application can be also be run in a Docker container.
 To build the container call `make build` from root directory of the application.
 The container will be called `ktra-indexer`.
-The .jar file run in in the container can be executed with the `java -jar <name>.jar` command.
+The .jar file to run in in the container can be executed with the `java -jar <name>.jar` command.

 ## License

 See the MIT licsense in the LICENSE file.

-Copyright © 2016 Tero Paloheimo
+Copyright © 2015-2016 Tero Paloheimo